 Your Choices at 16

 You need to stay in education or training after you’re 16, but how you do this is up to you.
 Further Education includes any study after secondary education that is not part of higher education (i.e. is not studied as part of an undergraduate or graduate degree).
-Courses range from GCSEs to Higher National Diplomas (HNDs) and now include T Levels, visit the government website for more information on T Levels.
+Courses range from GCSEs to Higher National Diplomas (HNDs) and now include T Levels, see below for more information.

 There are lots of choices and you need to pick the one that will help you get the future you want.